-When you understand and help to focus on what your child is good at, you have a better foundation to understand it and can also easier create a closer relationship.
+When you understand and help your child to focus on what they are good at, you have a better foundation for understanding their behavior, and you can also easily create a closer relationship.

 By focusing on what you are good at, your self-confidence is increased.
-Your child sees that he or she is good at something, becomes more self-confident, and that can impact their self-worth.
+Your child sees that he or she is good at something and becomes more self-confident.
+That, in turn, can impact their self-worth.